0xEillo/verax-starter/README.md

 The project includes several scripts that you can run.
 Here are some examples:

-First: go to ./src/index.ts and chose your chain configuration.
-Second: add your privateKey to a .env file
+Before running the scripts go to ./src/index.ts and chose your chain configuration, then add your privateKey to a .env file.

 - To build the project, run: